Makerviews exists to share the stories of and advice from a variety of makers, designers, and artists.

 The Miniviews series on Makerviews profiles a wide variety of makers, asking different makers two questions.
 These shorter interviews cover a wide range of truly talented individuals and brevity is key, here.

-The featured Stories on Makerviews - in the full-length pieces on Makerviews, see into the maker's processes, journeys, high and low points, and more.
+The featured Stories on Makerviews - in these long-form pieces see into the maker's processes, journeys, high and low points, and more.
 I spend time with each maker, interviewing and putting together written + visual pieces that focus on sharing their unique stories.

 The maker recommendations series on Makerviews - provides a behind-the-scenes view from your favorite makers, as they share their tools and supplies recommendations.
 From woodworking, leatherworking, jewelry-making, more tool recommendations, and far beyond.